Robert H. Paul: Mining in California

-He worked a placer mine in Hangtown for several months without success.
+Paul worked a placer mine in Hangtown for several months without success.
 He followed others to fresh discoveries of gold on the Yuba River and then to the Mokelumne River, where he found and worked a successful mining claim.
 He was first elected constable in Campo Seco in 1854, and a month later was appointed Calaveras County Deputy Sheriff for the next three years.
 In 1857 he was appointed undersheriff.
 He was responsible for breaking up the Tom Bell gang that was operating in Calaveras and Placer County.